dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 }
 ```

 From now on, the authentication process will be handled by Auth0 Hosted Lock, a solution provided by Auth0 that makes easy securing websites.
-To use the hosted solution we need to redirect the user to `http://{YOUR-AUTH0-DOMAIN}/authorize` with a few parameters.
+To use the hosted solution we need to redirect the user to `http://{YOUR-AUTH0-DOMAIN}/authorize` with a few query parameters.
 These parameters are filled by the methods that we have just defined.

 Now we need to update the `src/client/app/app.component.html` file by removing the `Sign Up` link, that is leading to a component that we already removed, and updating the `Sign In` link to redirect the user to Auth0 Hosted Lock.
 Update this file as follows: